eclipse-vertx/vert.x/python_web_tutorial.md

 The `onopen` is called when, unsurprisingly, the event bus connection is fully setup and open.

 At that point we are calling the `send` function on the event bus to a send a JSON message to the address `vertx.mongopersistor`.
-This is the address of the MongoDB persistor busmod that we configured earlier.
+This is the address of the MongoDB persistor module that we configured earlier.

 The JSON message that we're sending specifies that we want to find and return all albums in the database.
-(For a full description of the operations that the MongoDBPersistor busmod expects you can consult the modules manual).
+(For a full description of the operations that the MongoDBPersistor module expects you can consult the README.md in the `mod-mongo-persistor` repository).

 The final argument that we pass to to `send` is a reply handler.
 This is a function that gets called when the persistor has processed the operation and sent the reply back here.
 The first argument to the reply handler is the reply itself.